 Before you leave home, you need to make sure you have the right gear on board.
 The very first thing you are going to need is a sturdy tripod.
 Shooting a photo with the shutter open for half a second makes it near impossible to hand hold the camera and get a nice sharp photo.

 Sometimes finding a good spot to place your tripod can be a challenge.
 I’ve had my tripod in some pretty precarious positions trying to get the shot that I wanted.
 Balanced on rocks, in a stream, hanging over the rail of a bridge, etc.

 The important thing about a tripod is that it needs to be sturdy.
 It shouldn’t vibrate when it’s a little windy.
 It shouldn’t seem rickety when you touch the camera.
-The tripod I carry with me that has the ultimate flexibility to be positioned in any way required is the Geekoto X25 Defender Tripod.
+The tripod I carry with me is the Peak Design travel tripod

 You need a circular polarizer

 Some people may suggest or recommend an ND filter to allow for a slower shutter speed.
 I do not, however.
 I use a circular polarizer (CPL) because it serves two purposes.
 One is to reduce the light transmission slightly much as an ND filter would.
 The other is to help remove glare, haze and reflections from the water surface.

 Glare and reflections are going to cause blown out highlights especially on the crest of waterfall where the water just bending down and starting to fall.
 This is the place where most waterfall photos get ruined.
 I’ve had this happen to me.

 A circular polarizer is also useful for a number of other outdoor photography applications.
 This makes it an all-around handy piece of gear to have with you.